beta This is a new service. Your feedback will help us to improve it.

 16.6.1 Investigation process

-BRT will in-gather sufficient information and evidence to effectively support or reject, the requirement to impose a BRO on an individual.
+The BAI team will in-gather sufficient information and evidence to effectively support or reject, the requirement to impose a BRO on an individual.

-BRT will undertake this by:
+The BAI team will undertake this by:

 • requesting assistance from the trustee if appropriate